 While you’ll want to find creams and shampoos that help alleviate the symptoms, treating itching as a surface-level issue probably won’t solve the problem permanently.
 You’ll want to look at the bigger picture.

-First of all, make sure that you keep your home and your dog’s coat clean, and do so with gentle, natural products that are canine-friendly.
+First of all, make sure that you keep your home and your dog’s coat clean with safe, gentle, canine-friendly products.
 Frequently administer baths with warm water and a Oatmeal & Honey Shampoo Bar.
 If you suspect the presence of mites or fleas, be sure to wash bedding, plush toys, etc. with detergent that’s easy on sensitive skin.
 Treat any other domestic animals so they don’t pass the infestation back and forth.

 Whether or not your dog has food allergies, make sure you feed it a well-rounded, nutritional diet that matches the specific needs at play.
 If you’re looking to pinpoint an allergy, an elimination diet means you eliminate the high-risk foods mentioned here from your dog’s meals (and treats).
 You may want to choose a different brand that’s organic and all-natural, or you can make meals for your dog yourself.
 Try a raw, homemade diet for a few weeks.
 If symptoms clear up, reintroduce suspected allergens one at a time and see which one causes a negative reaction.
 Try to switch up your dog’s protein source as consistent exposure to the same meat can lead to the development of a sensitivity.
 Also make sure your pup always has access to fresh, filtered water.BUY ITCHY SKIN RELIEF